charbj/rematch_images/README.md

 This assumes you have modular environment setup on your system.
 You made need to edit the run.sh script to ensure modules are loaded correctly.
 I use this to quickly and easily load/swap between relion and scipion.

+# CAUTION (!):
-# CAUTION: I have hard coded some 'rm' commands into the script to remove unneccessary output directories and files that affect the matching step.
+I have hard coded some 'rm' commands into the script to remove unneccessary output directories and files that affect the matching step.
 I assume this is a huge 'no no', however for my purposes this is a risk I'm willing to live with.
 Happy for feedback, but you should check through the script before running.

 # Contents
-run.sh - script to run the whole protocol automatically split_stack.py - edited version of scipion's split_stack.py that only creates a copy of the first frame from each movie in a directory. match_loop_lst_parallel.py - parallelised routine to quickly (~15 minutes) match images.
+. run.sh - script to run the whole protocol automatically . split_stack.py - edited version of scipion's split_stack.py that only creates a copy of the first frame from each movie in a directory.
+. match_loop_lst_parallel.py - parallelised routine to quickly (~15 minutes) match images.